-It may sound like the last thing you want to do right now, but it’s a well-known fact that exercise releases endorphins, which naturally make you feel happier.
-Its’ recommended to get at least 30 minutes of exercise in a day and even just 30 minutes of exercise can feel you feel better equipped to handle the day.
+It may sound like the last thing you want to do right now, but it’s a well-known fact that exercise releases endorphins, which naturally make you feel happier, and can help stop Blue Monday ruining your day.
+Its’ recommended to get at least 30 minutes of exercise in a day and even just 30 minutes of exercise can make you feel better equipped to handle the day.
 You don’t have to run a marathon, there’s a lot of things you can do to get those 30 minutes of activity in through the day, be it an extra walk with the dog or even a quick workout routine in front of the TV at home.

 30 Minutes of activity might sound a lot, especially if have a busy schedule, but it’s important to make exercise a part of your lifestyle.
 If you don’t have enough time for a full half hour of activity, breaking it up into three ten-minute sessions through the day would perhaps be easier.

 Reducing sitting time is also an important factor, which brings us to our next tip…

 Research has shown that sitting for prolonged amount of time can have a negative effect on the body, even if you are healthy and regularly active.
 Sitting for long periods of time can lead to bad posture,